 It’s important to note that not all dogs will experience a torn ACL.
 Studies have shown that 5% of male dogs neutered prior to 12 months and 8% of female dogs develop ACL injuries later in life.
 Even though this amount may seem less than you would imagine, it’s good to be prepared and know about the medical condition should it arise.
 This is especially true if your dog is one of the more susceptible breeds listed above.

 To properly safeguard your pet should future medical conditions arise, having a pet insurance plan in place is a smart move to make.
 Especially since the cost of surgery for a dog’s torn ACL is high.
 Prudent Pet offers many types of pet insurance plans that will make protecting your pet easy as can be.
-It’s important to learn more about pet insurance options and learn what is covered under pet insurance.
+It’s important to learn more about pet insurance options and learn what is not covered under pet insurance.
 Prudent Pet can help you with all of this and more!

 Find out more about how to obtain a quote for pet insurance and rest easy knowing that future medical needs of your pet are taken care of.